CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Use Intersight UI to provision IP Pool

 As a Cloud Admin, you will allocate ip pools to the various application teams to provision their IKS clusters.
-You can either create a single pool that can be used for all of the IKS clusters or provision multiple IP Pools and assign each to individual applicatio teams.
+You can either create a single pool that can be used for all of the IKS clusters or provision multiple IP Pools and assign each to individual application teams.

 ![](intersight-04-iks-hello-images/ippool.png)

-Provision the following based on your specific vSphere installation and click Create.
+Provision the following with the Sandbox infrastructure parameters and click Create.
 You can skip the IPv6 tab  for now since the support for this is currently not available.

 ![](intersight-04-iks-hello-images/ippool1.png)